Chorro/prozzie/docs/help/FAQs.md

 # Prozzie FAQs

-## How do I contribute to the project?
+## How do I contribute to the project

 Please read [contributing](Contributing) section.

 ## How do I install prozzie in docker container

 You can't, at least easily.
 Since prozzie is composed of dockers, you would need to use some docker-in-docker skills to use it that way.